Charentsavan: History

 The town is roughly divided into 4 residential districts as well as a large industrial zone.
 The industrial district occupies around 70% of the entire area of Charentsavan.
 A large public park is situated between the industrial zone and the residential area.

 The town and the region are served by the state-owned Charentsavan Medical Center, operating since 1967 with a capacity of 300 beds.

 Geography and climate

 Charentsavan is located around 38 km north of the capital Yerevan on the left side of Hrazdan River, at a height ranging between 1600 and 1700 meters above sea level.
 It is bordered by the village of Alapars from the northwest.

 The area of modern-day Charentsavan was part of the "Mazaz" canton within the Ayrarat province of Ancient Armenia.

-The climate of Charentsavan is characterized with cold and severe winters and mild summers.
+The climate of Charentsavan is characterized with cold and severe winters and mild summers and classified as a warm summer humid continental (Köppen Dfb).
 In winters, the town usually experiences very cold weather reaching down to -25.
 Snow sticks on the ground from December until March.
 However, the snow season usually extends from October through May.

 Summer in Charentsavan is warm with brisk and cool nights.